mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio-Code.md

 - **This guide is not meant to learn C# fundamentals**

 # Prerequisites

+## .NET Coding Pack
+You can install the ".NET Coding Pack" to install "Visual Studio Code", the "C# for Visual Studio Code" extension, and the ".NET 6 SDK" all at once.
+To do this, follow the instructions [here](https://code.visualstudio.com/docs/languages/dotnet#_net-coding-pack).
+## Install Manually
 1. Download [Visual Studio Code](https://code.visualstudio.com/).
 1. Install Visual Studio Code by running the downloaded installer.
-Allow the program to run and accept licence agreements as you would normally do.
+Allow the program to run and accept license agreements as you would normally do.
 The default options should be suitable.
+1. Install the [.NET 6 SDK](https://aka.ms/vscDocs/dotnet/download) by downloading and following the instructions.
 1. Launch Visual Studio Code
 1. Install the C# Extension
     1. You should see something similar to the following: [Welcome Page](https://i.imgur.com/YwNh3x6.png)